windwood-xmu/coderbot/README.md

 ----

 **Blockly**
-- [ ] Upgrade to the latest blockly version (only advanced blocks are done for now)
+- [x] Upgrade to the latest blockly version
 - [ ] Write the block's python generator to be compatible with the new Coderbot object (work is started)
 - [ ] Write new blocks (like GPIO's sensor blocks, hear blocks, event driven blocks, etc...)
 - [ ] Simplify code generation when the admin configuration page is done by using decorated classes or subclasses for coderbot.motors calls (to render readable code for childs)
-- [ ] Use private user configuration for basic blocks (for default parameters)
+- [x] Use private user configuration for basic blocks (for default parameters)
 - [ ] Rewrite the javascript code generator to use Blockly debugger

 **Program API**